univention/univention-corporate-server/doc/manual/ip-config/dns.rst

      - Description

    * - Contact person
-     - The e-mail address of the person responsible for administrating the zone (with a full stop at the end).
+     - The email address of the person responsible for administrating the zone (with a full stop at the end).

    * - Name servers